 The Effects of Winter on Moods

 It seems that all of us Canberrans are feeling the effects of the change in season over the past few weeks.
 Heading into winter, the days are only due to get shorter and colder.
-This can potentially have a significant affect on individual’s mental health and mood.
+This can potentially have a significant impact on mental health and mood.

 Even without reaching the full criteria for SAD, most people experience changes in their energy, motivation, sleeping patterns and mood as the seasons change.